Metroplex Health System names new CEO

-Adventist Health System has selected a new chief executive officer for the Metroplex Health System to fill the position recently vacated by Carlyle Walton.
+Adventist Health System has selected a new chief executive officer for the Metroplex Health System to fill the position recently vacated by Carlyle Walton and currently held by interim president and CEO Dennis Kiley.

 Kevin Roberts will assume his role Sept.
 24 and report to Ken Finch who serves as president/CEO for both Adventist Health System’s Southwest Region and Texas Health Huguley Hospital Fort Worth South.